Mountain Lodge: The first Mountain Lodge (1867–1897)

 Governor MacDonnell (1866–1872), in 1867, purchased the building from the War Department and transformed it into the first Mountain Lodge—a bungalow to be built for the Governor's use.
 He had noted that the temperature was 14 °F (7.8 °C) less than Central District in the summer.

 There were three main buildings at the first Mountain Lodge.
 The Lodge itself, faced toward Pok Fu Lam on one side, and the lawn on the other.
 Two smaller buildings, rather like large European-style cabins, and faced the lawn with their backs to the hillside.
 However, the lodge was severely damaged by a typhoon in the next year.

 In 1873, Governor Kennedy (1872–1877) ordered to refurbish and extend the lodge, but it was again destroyed by a typhoon in 1874.

 James Russell, Chief Justice of the Hong Kong supreme court, applied for a lease on the property in 1875, but it was not granted.

 Governor Hennessy (1877–1882) engaged in an umbrella fight with a judge at Mountain Lodge, and lost.
 Photos of two of three buildings on the site are at this reference.

 Sir William H. Marsh was Colonial Secretary and then the acting Governor, from 1879–1886.
 His wife, Mrs. Marsh advertised "at homes" at Mountain Lodge.

+Sir William Des Vœux the governor of Hong Kong from 1887–1891 described the scenery of the Mountain Lodge as follows.
+"From the other verandah (of the Mountain Lodge), however, there was a magnificent prospect over the China Sea, comprehending a long line of mountainous coast and innumerable islands.
+Here in fine weather we spent most of our evenings watching the beautiful cloud effects at sunset, and sometimes, after dark, the exceptional brilliancy of the stars, at the same time greatly enjoying the restful silence.
+For from that spot neither sight nor sound gave any token of human existence, and it seemed difficult to realise that within so short a distance was a dense population."

 In 1892, another typhoon did some damage.
 You can see photos of both the first and second incarnations of Mountain Lodge at this reference.

 In 1892, Governor Robinson (1891–1898) designated the Director of Public Works, Francis Cooper, to restore the lodge.
 But due to the deteriorating condition of the lodge, the restoration scheme was given up and the lodge was demolished in 1898.

 In 1892, the Gate Lodge was built is in Renaissance style.
 However, when Sir Henry Arthur Blake became governor, he did not like the proposals.